 Step 4: Finishing & Trims

 This is the final assembly stage.
-Workers attach care and brand labels.
-They apply logos using a heat press.
-They give the garments a final pressing to ensure they look perfect.
+Workers attach care and brand labels per ISO 3758 care symbol requirements.
+They apply logos using a heat press at 150-160°C for 8-12 seconds (nylon-compatible transfer).
+They give the garments a final steam pressing to remove any handling creases before poly-bagging.

 Stage 5: The Final Mile - Quality Control and Logistics